cloudfoundry/cloud_controller_ng/README.md

 entry originates from.
 Some of the possible sources are 'cc.app', 'cc.app_stager', 'cc.dea.client' and 'cc.healthmanager.client'.

+The logs for database migrations are written to standard out.

 ## Configuration

 The Cloud Controller uses a YAML configuration file.